kununu/projections/README.md

 # Kununu Projections

-Projections are a temporary storage and are a way to access data faster than fetching it from a regular storage.
+Projections are a temporary storage and are a way to access data faster than fetching it from a regular storage (e.g. getting data from a cache vs from the database).

-Data needs to be projected first, so then it's projection can be accessed, without the need to access the actual source of truth, which is usually a slower process.
+Data needs to be projected first so that its projection can be accessed without the need to access the actual source of truth, which is usually a slower process.

 Projections have a short lifetime, and are not updated automatically if data in source of truth changes.
 So they need to be frequently refreshed.